Moths & beetles:

 Varied Carpet Beetle

 They are round in shape and covered in a variety of colours, they are 2-4 mm in length.

 Life Cycle: Egg > Larva > Pupa > Adult.
 The life cycle lasts about 7-14 months.

 The larvae are covered in dark brown hairs, because of their appearance they are sometimes known as 'woolly bears'.
 They damage objects that contain hair, wool, fur, feathers, horn and silk, including clothes and furnishings.

 If material is heavily infested, it should be removed and destroyed and the infected area should be vacuumed, including cracks and crevices.

 Regular cleaning e.g. washing, dry cleaning or steam cleaning can protect textiles, as pests prefer undisturbed areas such as under furniture.
-A residue insecticide can then be applied.
+A residual insecticide can then be applied.

 They have one white spot on each wing case and are 4-6 mm in length.

 Life Cycle: Egg > Larva > Pupa > Adult.
 The life cycle lasts 6-36 months.

 The larva is similar to the Carpet Beetle but covered in golden-brown hairs.
 Fur beetles cause damage along the seams of fabric where the grubs bite through the thread leaving well-defined round holes.